The different types of debt solution

 If you’re a Lowell customer and you’re considering declaring bankruptcy, get in touch with us.
 Our team is trained to be considerate of your circumstances and we might be able to help or put you in touch with expert advice to see if there are other options available for you.

 The Debt Respite Scheme (known as Breathing Space)

 The Debt Respite Scheme, also known as the Statutory Breathing Space scheme, is not a debt solution in the same way as some of the other solutions we’ve listed here.
 Instead, the new Breathing Space scheme, introduced in 2021, is meant to help relieve some of the stress and pressure caused by debt, and give you ‘breathing space’ while arranging a separate debt solution.

 If you are eligible, Breathing Space puts a hold on your eligible debts for 60 days.
 During this 60 day period, no interest or fees will be added to your debts, and your creditors won’t take any actions to recover money from you.
 Breathing Space is not a payment holiday, so you will still need to continue paying your debts during this time, but the scheme is designed to give you time and space to get advice and help.

 Lowell are here to help

 There are lots of different debt solution options available for people who need help with debt problems.
-It’s important to consider your options, and get advice on your financial situation before you take any actions.
+It’s important to consider your options, and get independent advice on your financial situation before you take any actions.

 No matter your circumstances, Lowell are here to help our customers work towards clearing their debt.
 If you’re feeling worried, although we can't facilitate the debt solutions mentioned above ourselves, we can listen to your concerns and put you in touch with other, approved organisations who can help you seek independent advice on your next steps.